-My background isn’t in English literature, but rather in history.
+My background isn’t in English literature, but history.
 So when I read Long Victorian era novels I get particular enjoyment from the economic, social and political background of the period.
 Not that I claim expertise in any area.

 Why are you doing this blog?
 I started it to keep track of my own reading from this era and put down some of my thoughts as I read.
 Also, I would like to encourage interest in the writing of the period.
 In some ways this site might end up being a love letter to literature of the Long Nineteenth Century.
-True, plenty of bad books were published during this time, but I won’t be writing about them.
+It’s true that plenty of bad books were published during this time, but I won’t be writing about them.

 “The good books that people write live after them; the bad are oft interred with their bones.”

 Why are you mostly positive about the books you review?
 I read many more books than I review, but only the ones I enjoy (and want to talk about) get on the blog.
 If I’ve spent time reading a dull book, it’s hardly worth more time writing about it.
 So ‘Whatever comes, I’ll take the good – and send the rest to hell.’
 [Ignaz Schnitzer]